Batkivshchyna: 2022 Russian invasion of Ukraine

-Local elections 2020
+2020 local elections

 Fatherland billboard in Kyiv during the 2020 local elections: "Team Batkivshchyna is your only hope!"

-According to the results of the CEC, Tymoshenko's party the Batkivshchyna which received 4093 deputy mandates (12.39%), became one of the party leaders in the 2020 Ukrainian local elections.
+According to the results of the CEC, Batkivshchyna, which received 4,093 deputy mandates (12.39%), became one of the party leaders in the 2020 Ukrainian local elections.
 7.24% of the elected mayor of a village, town or city was a member of Batkivshchyna.